turingschool/career-development-curriculum/module_one/ReadMe.md

 * Create/Update LinkedIn, GitHub, Twitter, and Stack Overflow profiles and input them into Census

 You'll submit your DTR Memo and Storytelling reflection [here](https://goo.gl/forms/HILyYTTzy5eJWJyI3).
 Your profiles will be submitted by setting up your Census account, and your partner feedback will be submitted in the surveys you receive.

-### For Students Repeating the Module
-If you're repeating the module, you have options for each professional development session depending on your confidence levels and staff feedback in each area.